Accessible Event Resource Guide

 - Getting Around.
 University of Chicago Maps provides information on building accessibility (including the location accessible entrances, restrooms, and accessible routes).
 Ongoing construction may temporarily impact accessibility.
 Information about ongoing construction projects, including a map of current construction, is available online.
 For additional information, contact Facilities Services.

 - Parking and Transportation.
 University of Chicago Maps provides information on accessible spaces in University parking lots.
 In addition, all campus bus and shuttle transportation is accessible to individuals with disabilities, including the Chicago Transit Authority Routes 170, 171, 172, and 192.
 The Evening Shuttles and Safe Ride also provide accessible transportation.
 The University also offers transportation services for students with disabilities and injured students.
-For information on how to access these services see the Getting Around resources available through the Department of Safety and Security or contact the Office for Access and Equity.
+For information on how to access these services see the Getting Around resources available through the Department of Safety and Security or contact Equal Opportunity Programs.

 For additional information on planning accessible events, see also ADA National Network, A Planning Guide for Making Temporary Events Accessible to People with Disabilities (2015).